grafgooseman/shopify-front-challenge/README.md

 Even though my code might not be perfect, I would really like to hear how can it be refactored and improved.

 I am glad for the opportunity you are giving to all of us,
-Looking forward to hearing from you soon
+Looking forward to hearing from you soon🙂